fvdsn/nope/README.md

 ### Parenthesis

 It is possible to add parenthesis around an expression.
 This has no effect on the code except for styling or error reporting when you make syntax mistakes.
-A set of parenthesis without an expression in it is an expression with the value `void`
+An empty set of parenthesis is `void`

 ```
 ife neq a b (